cambiotraining/hpc-intro-sanger/04-software.md

 **A3**

-Simply typing in `bowtie` or any other command from the bowtie package should print out a help page from the software.
+Simply typing in `bowtie2` or any other command from the bowtie package should print out a help page from the software.
 If this doesn't come up or if an error appears, you likely didn't manage to load the module properly.
 This is a good sanity check when loading modules.

 **A4**